ebalogun01/EV-EcoSim/README.md

 ### charging_sim

-Hosts the implementation of the physical modules, including:
+This contains the `configs` folder which includes the configuration files for all the relevant modules.Hosts the implementation of the physical modules, including:
 ##### `battery.py` - Battery cell module.
 ##### `batterypack.py` - Battery pack module.
 ##### `batteryAgingSim.py` - Battery aging module.